-It was shock after shock for Prince Albert in Sunday night’s episode of Victoria.
+It was shock after shock for Prince Albert in episode four of Victoria.
 The Queen’s consort, played by Tom Hughes, received a black-bordered telegram breaking the news of his father’s death.
 And after heading back to Coburg to attend the funeral of his dad, the Duke – his uncle Prince Leopold (Alex Jennings) – revealed a major secret: the man in the coffin may not be his father after all.

 The revelation was this: Leopold slept with Albert’s mother (and his brother’s wife) Princess Louise around the time he was conceived.
 So, instead of being Uncle Leopold, he might actually be Daddy Leopold.
 Happy families!
 (Or not so much.)